Capital.com

 Set the date range to cover the full tax year (e.g., 01/01/2025 – 12/31/2025) or the longest period available.

-Open the email from Capital.com, right-click the CSV file link and select "Save link as..." — do not open it directly in the browser.
+If it's the emailed CSV — right-click the link and choose "Save link as..." (do not open it directly in the browser).

-The file may be named like "leveraged_trades_history_DD.MM.YYYY-DD.MM.YYYY.csv".
-Do not modify it before importing.
+The CSV file may be named like "leveraged_trades_history_DD.MM.YYYY-DD.MM.YYYY.csv".
+The PDF is typically named "Trading Statement.pdf" or "Statement.pdf".
+Do not modify either before importing.
 Export data for the full tax year so the calculator can properly process all closed positions.
+If you only have the PDF, import it directly — the parser will read the Ledger movement table.

 Capital.com sends the report via email — do not click the link directly in the browser as it will display raw CSV text.
 Use "Save link as..." to download the file.
 Capital.com does not include ISIN numbers in the export — the instrument country will be automatically determined for popular stocks (e.g., NVDA → US).
 For commodities (e.g., Gold) and unrecognized symbols, the country will remain unknown — you can set it manually in the calculator.